 - Customer intimacy

 These market leaders meet the industry standards for the other two value disciplines, but they only excel at one.
 Why is this important?
 Because by narrowing their priority focus to a single value discipline, they are able to compete more effectively and exceed customer expectations.

-- Apple is a company that’s known as a product leader because of their focus on innovation and the high quality standards for their products.
+- Apple is a company that’s known as a product leader because of its focus on innovation and the high-quality standards for its products.

 - Amazon is known as a leader in operational excellence because they have made online shopping fast, easy, and convenient.

 - Lowe’s is an example of a company that emphasizes customer intimacy by working closely with customers to ensure that they get the right products and knowledge to complete their home improvement projects.
 Lowe’s employees spend time with their customers in order to truly understand their needs and provide guidance on their projects.
 And, yes, to sell them the materials they need to meet their goals.

 Operational excellence is important because it’s one of three competitive levers each business has to pull, and can be a way a company differentiates itself from its competitors.

 No-Code Automation: Good for Business, Great for ITDownload the report

 Achieving excellence takes operational planning, resources, and work.
 The good news is that it’s within reach for any company with a few different methods.